FredKSchott/snowpack/www/guides/react.md

 > 💡 Tip: you can also use Yarn for any of the commands in this guide.

-Now that you have a basic project up and running, it's time to install React.
-To install React, run the following command in your project directory:
+Now that you have a basic project up and running, to install React, run the following command in your project directory:

 ```bash
 npm install react react-dom --save